atomisticnet/aenet-gpr/README.md

 <a name="input-files"></a>
 # Input files
 ## 1. Data files of structure-energy-atomic forces
 First, data files containing **structure-energy-atomic forces** must be prepared as training data.
-By default, the package uses the [aenet-compatible XCrysDen Structure Format (XSF)](http://ann.atomistic.net/documentation/#structural-energy-reference-data) format, but it also supports other output files—such as **VASP OUTCAR** (`File_format vasp-out` in `train.in` below)—that can be read via [ASE package](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), as long as they contain the **structure-energy-atomic forces** information.
+By default, the package uses the XSF format, but it also supports other output files—such as **VASP OUTCAR** (`File_format vasp-out` in `train.in` below)—that can be read via [ASE package](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), as long as they contain the **structure-energy-atomic forces** information.

 ### Example of aenet XSF file of a non-periodic structure:
 The first comment line should specify **total energy** of a structure.
 Each line following the keyword `ATOMS` contains **atomic symbol**, **three Cartesian coordinates**, and the three components of **atomic forces**.
 The length, energy, and force units are Å, eV, and eV/Å.